Art In Action

 This is a very special event.
 Sandy Springs students submit videos to showcase how they feel art uplifts and inspires especially in difficult times.
 The idea was sparked during the COVID-19 pandemic as an opportunity for “homebound” students to have a creative outlet and to “celebrate the arts”.
 Students describe why the arts are impactful to them, and each student then sings, plays an instrument, recites a poem, etc. Videos are rated by arts staff at each school.
 Thousands of dollars are donated to each school to acquire much needed art tangibles, such as instruments, audiovisual equipment and consumables.

 Student-to-Student Arts Mentoring

 The second component of “Art in Action” is student-to-student arts mentoring.
 We work with middle- and high school music students in a structured environment.
 The older high school students mentor their younger counterparts.
 As one student mentor explained, “It was really a gift to work with the younger students and for them to become better music students.
 I feel the program made the middle-school students more inclined to play music in their future.”
-We thank the Livingston Foundation and Northside Hospital for partnering with us for the 2021/2022 school year!

 The Need of Arts in Education: Making the Case

 As far back as the time of the ancient Greeks, philosophers like Plato recognized the value of studying the arts.
 Theatre, music, dance and the visual arts were seen as integral to society.
 They continue to be today.

 Why are the ARTS so needed in education?